dbauducco/EchoShadow/README.md

 Open up EchoShadow and you are good to go!

 ## Reporting issues and Support
 We have our own Discord!
-You can contact @Sphinxed or @MostCalm in there for any questions or issues :D https://discord.gg/QPFerM23A8
+You can contact @Sphinxed or @MostCalm in there for any questions or issues https://discord.gg/QPFerM23A8

 Also, open Github Issues if you know how!
 We'd appreciate it :D